Candidate & Committee Services

 Election Related Reports

-• 32 Day Pre-Primary
+• 32-Day Pre-Primary

-• 11 Day Pre-Primary
+• 11-Day Pre-Primary

 • July Periodic*

-• 32 Day Pre-General/Special
+• 32-Day Pre-General/Special

-• 11 Day Pre-General/Special
+• 11-Day Pre-General/Special

-• 27 Day Post-General/Special
+• 27-Day Post-General/Special

 *The July Periodic will act as a Post-Primary Report

+Financial disclosure reports and all corresponding supporting documents must be submitted by 11:59pm on the applicable due date.
 If a disclosure statement is due on a Saturday, Sunday, or legal holiday, submission must be made on the next business day.

 Additional Disclosures

 Weekly Claims: Committees may file additional weekly matching claims during the weekly matching claim period.
 Weekly Claims are filed via the EFS Web Application.
 These transactions would also need to be reported on the next required disclosure report as provided for in the annual Filing Calendar.
+Weekly Claims and all corresponding supporting documents must be submitted by 11:59pm on the applicable due date.

 24-Hour Notices: Any contribution or loan of more than $1,000 received between the day after the cut-off date of the 11-Day Pre-Election report and Election Day must be disclosed within 24 hours of receipt.
 24-Hour Notices are filed via the EFS Web Application.
 These transactions would also need to be reported on the committee’s post-election disclosure report.